TheDrone7/shieldbow/docs/api/ChallengeManager.md

 ---
 title: ChallengeManager
 description: A challenge manager - to fetch and manage all the challenges' data.
+Requires API key with access to `lol-challenges-v1` API.
 ---

 ## ChallengeManager class

 A challenge manager - to fetch and manage all the challenges' data.
+Requires API key with access to `lol-challenges-v1` API.

 **Signature:**